joaopioner1/mytests/README.md

 # mytests
 ***
-- In this repository, I will put tests of codes that I am learning, problably all.
+- In this repository, I will put tests of codes that I am learning.